Death of Luo Changqing: Aftermath

-The area near the location where Luo Changqing was killed, outside the North District Town Hall, became a memorial to him.
+An area near where Luo Changqing was killed, outside the North District Town Hall, became a memorial to him.
 On 15 November 2019, a public vigil for Luo was held at the site.
-However, a few days later, the on-site memorial was vandalised by unknown perpetrators.
+However, a few days later, the memorial site was vandalised by unknown perpetrators.

-On 22 November, members of Luo's family themselves went to the site to mourn for their deceased family member.
-They previously wanted to remain anonymous, citing concerns about their personal safety, but eventually went public with the support of the Hong Kong Federation of Trade Unions (HKFTU).
+On 22 November, members of Luo's family went to the site to mourn him.
+They initially wanted to remain anonymous, citing concern for their personal safety, but eventually went public, guided by the Hong Kong Federation of Trade Unions (HKFTU).
 Luo's funeral was held on the same day.
 His relatives said that he would be buried on a family plot in mainland China.
-The HKFTU stated that, upon the family's request, Luo would be buried next to his father in Hunan.
+The HKFTU said that, at the family's request, Luo would be buried next to his father in Hunan.

-Over hundred thousand people from mainland China, including the Chinese actor Huang Xiaoming, donated to funds set up in support of the families of Luo and a 57-year-old man named Lee Chi-cheung who was set on fire during an argument with protesters.
+Over one hundred thousand people from mainland China, including Chinese actor Huang Xiaoming, donated funds set up in support of the families of Luo and a 57-year-old man named Lee Chi-cheung who was set on fire during an argument with protesters.
 Hong Kong businessman and former legislator Kennedy Wong (Wong Ying-ho), who co-founded a fund in support of citizens and small and medium-sized enterprises affected by the unrest, announced that they would look at how their fund could be used to help Luo's family.

 Responses

-The Hong Kong Government said in a statement that they were saddened by the incident and that the police will work to bring the offenders to justice.
+The Hong Kong Government said in a statement that they were saddened by the incident and that the police would work to bring the offenders to justice.
 The Food and Environmental Hygiene Department released a statement, expressing profound sadness at the passing of its service worker and saying it was providing assistance to his family.
 The Secretary for Food and Health Sophia Chan (Chan Siu-chee) said in a statement that "I am deeply saddened and extend my condolences to the family."

 The Citizens' Press Conference representing the protesters released a statement expressing their "extreme condolences" at the death of the old man and said that citizens should not wind up as sacrifices of political struggles regardless of their political viewpoints.
 "Only by solving the political issue through political means", the conference continued in the statement, "could the Hong Kong communist regime settle the conflicts and uncertainties, and end the needless sacrifices and tragedies."

 The Hong Kong Liaison Office expressed its "deep condolences" and urged the Hong Kong people to "denounce violence and protect the rule of law and stability of society together."
 They reiterated their support for the Hong Kong government and police force, urging them to punish the culprits sternly in accordance to the law.
 The office characterised the attack as "an atrocity against humanity that was totally inhumane and unforgivable."
 In a commentary in the Chinese state-owned news agency Xinhua, this fatal incident was cited as one of the examples highlighting the violence perpetrated by "black-clad rioters" besetting Hong Kong's society.